JvanZyl1/VehicleRoutingProblem/Paper_and_Notes/Ugo_Notes.md

 ![Figure 7](./Figures/Contraints2.png)
 ![Figure 8](./Figures/Contraints3.png)

-Here, i will give an explanation of each contraint (note some of these are done with help of GPT so dont forget to change wording in report):
+Here, i will give an explanation of each contraint:

 * Constraint 8: Ensures each customer is served by either a truck or a drone.